 Cannabis has long been known to limit or prevent nausea and vomiting from a variety of causes6.
 The cannabinoids within cannabis have been shown effective at regulating nausea and vomiting because they interact with cannabinoid receptor 1 (CB1) of the endocannabinoid system.
 Activating the CB1 receptor suppresses vomiting5.

 States That Have Approved Medical Marijuana for Nausea

-Currently, 19 states have approved medical marijuana specifically for the treatment of nausea.
-These states include: Alaska, Arizona, Arkansas, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, Vermont, and Washington.
+Many states have approved medical marijuana specifically for the treatment of nausea.
+These states include: Alaska, Arizona, Arkansas, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, Utah, Vermont, and Washington.

 A couple of other states will consider allowing medical marijuana to be used for the treatment of nausea with the recommendation by a physician.
 These states include: Connecticut (other medical conditions may be approved by the Department of Consumer Protection) and Massachusetts.